operator-framework/operator-sdk/README.md

 1. Create a new operator project using the SDK Command Line Interface(CLI)
 2. Define new resource APIs by adding CRDs and specifying fields
 3. Specify resources to watch using the SDK API
-4. Define the operator reconciling logic in a designated handler using SDK API to interact with resources
+4. Define the operator reconciling logic in a designated handler and use the SDK API to interact with resources
 5. Use the SDK CLI to build and generate the operator deployment manifests

 At a high level the architecture of an operator using the SDK looks as shown below.
 The operator processes events for watched resources in a user defined handler and takes actions to reconcile the state of the application.